SPARC-FAIR-Codeathon/SPARClet/README.md

 2. Apply annotations from metadata to flatmap i.e anatomical nomenclature
 3. The ability to hover over map and get real time feedback
 4. Markers on flatmap for defined anatomy
-5. The ability to annotate on the map, or add polygons, lines, or text
+5. The ability to annotate the map by adding polygons, lines, or text

 ## Functions